czeglediptr/100-days-of-code/log.md

 **Thoughts:** : Started the SQl problem sets and I have written my first few queries for the solution.

 **Link to work:** N/A

+### Day 71: July 13, 2020

+**Today's Progress**: I continued to write he SQl queries for one of the SQl problem sets.
+To be honest it was a pain to start it after one week off, but here I go..
+**Thoughts:** : I continued to write he SQl queries for one of the SQl problem sets.
+To be honest it was a pain to start it after one week off, but here I go..

+**Link to work:** N/A